Announcements from OFR

-However, in light of the current ethics rules, we have implemented reporting guidelines such that any direct lobbying by any Vanderbilt employee on behalf of the University must be documented and reported.
+However, in light of the new ethics rules, we have implemented reporting guidelines such that any direct lobbying by any Vanderbilt employee on behalf of the University must be documented and reported.
 Our peer institutions face the same requirements and have put in place procedures to help ensure compliance.
 We need your assistance with this.
 All faculty and staff who directly lobby Members of Congress or their staff on behalf of the University and University priorities will be asked to submit a report to Crystal Laster in the Division of Public Affairs.
 The report should include not only visits to Capitol Hill, but also any other communications for the purpose of federal lobbying, such as meetings in Nashville, telephone calls, letters and e-mails.

 Lobbying contacts made by University employees in their capacity as private citizens and not using Vanderbilt resources do not need to be reported.